Klabbedi/ev3/README.md

 You don't need to flash any firmware or so. [ev3dev](http://www.ev3dev.org/) (which is like Debian Linux for EV3) installs on a MicroSD card and when it's inserted in the brick it boots from there instead of from the regular Mindstorms OS.
 The whole process is documented on the [ev3dev](http://www.ev3dev.org/) homepage.
 Python 2 and 3 are already installed in the [ev3dev](http://www.ev3dev.org/) environment.

 ## Transfer files to the brick
 There are several ways to transfer files to the brick under [ev3dev](http://www.ev3dev.org/).
 USB (not tested), Bluetooth and WiFi.
 Bluetooth support are included in the brick but unfortunately it has no WiFi adapter built in.
-The support for USB WiFi adapters is also poor by default (I don't know if [ev3dev](http://www.ev3dev.org/) has better support) but I managed to find an [Edimax N150 WiFi Nano USB Adapter](http://www.webhallen.com/se-sv/datorer_och_tillbehor/181753-edimax_150mbps_wireless_nano_usb_adapter&atcl=search:live) at [Webhallen](http://www.webhallen.com/) here in Sweden that seem to work fine.
+The support for USB WiFi adapters is also poor by default (I don't know if [ev3dev](http://www.ev3dev.org/) has better support) but I managed to find an [Edimax N150 WiFi Nano USB Adapter](http://www.webhallen.com/se-sv/datorer_och_tillbehor/181753-edimax_150mbps_wireless_nano_usb_adapter&atcl=search:live) at [Webhallen](http://www.webhallen.com/) here in Sweden that seem to work fine in both environments.
 Both WiFi and Bluetooth requires a little fiddling but most of the info was on the [ev3dev](http://www.ev3dev.org/) homepage or could be figured out anyway.
 I decided to focus on the WiFi way.

 ### From IOS using Pythonista and StaSh
 I love the [Pythonista]([Pythonista](http://omz-software.com/pythonista/) project and it's dedicated [community](https://forum.omz-software.com/) and decided to start here, if I needed help they would probably provide the quickest and best support.
 I installed [StaSh](https://github.com/ywangd/stash) and with some help from from the [community](https://forum.omz-software.com/) especially from [Ywangd](https://github.com/ywangd) and [Dgelessus](https://github.com/dgelessus) I managed to figure out how to send files from [Pythonista]([Pythonista](http://omz-software.com/pythonista/) and [StaSh](https://github.com/ywangd/stash) using scp.
 I launched [StaSh](https://github.com/ywangd/stash) and cd'ed to my program folder and entered `scp -p maker file_name.py robot@192.168.1.6:/home/robot/` (ofcourse replace my ip with your ip) after a few seconds the file was transferred.
 Default user name is _robot_ and password is _maker_ in the [ev3dev](http://www.ev3dev.org/) environment.